jkempf42/kube-volttron/README.md

 the name of the container image in the manifests under the `spec.template.containers.image` key, which is currently set to `jkempf42/public-repo:<image type tag>`, with your own repository and image tag in the yaml manifests.

+Finally, kube-volttron was developed with ease of deployability in mind and not with security.
+If you decide to deploy kube-volttron for real, you should go through the directions in this repo with a fine toothed comb, ensuring file and directory permissions are properly set.
+Some effort was made to set file permissions but it was not consistent.
+Also, you should make use of the powerful Kubernetes security tools like `Secret` objects, RBAC control, and use separate namespaces for different tenants to ensure that only entites that are allowed can their services in your cluster.
+Finally, the demo images have self-signed certs built in, and they are not appropriate for production use.
+So let me repeat: _kube-volttron is for demo purposes only, it is not for production deployment!_
+You will need to do some additional work before you can deploy it in production.